pebble-dev/developer.rebble.io/source/_guides/tools-and-resources/pebble-tool.md

 ## Installing Watchapps

-In addition to interacting with a physical Pebble watch, the Pebble emulator included in the local SDK (as well as on CloudPebble) can be used to run and debug apps without any physical hardware.
+In addition to interacting with a physical Pebble watch, the Pebble emulator included in the local SDK can be used to run and debug apps without any physical hardware.

 Build an app, then use `pebble install` with the `--emulator` flag to choose between an emulator platform with `aplite`, `basalt`, or `chalk`.
 This allows